 11. This Agreement shall inure to the benefit of, and is binding upon, the City and the Company and their respective successors and assigns.
 However, neither this Agreement nor any rights, privileges, or claims created by this Agreement may be transferred by the Company without the prior written approval of the City.
-An instrument shall be filed in the Office of the Register of Deeds of Pitt County which provides notice that the Property is subject to the conditions, requirements, and restrictions as contained in this Agreement.
-The instrument shall be indexed in the name of the Company in the grantor index.
+An instrument shall be filed in the Office of the Register of Deeds of restrictions as contained in this Agreement.
+The instrument shall be indexed in the name of the